 What is Dual Credit?

-Dual Credit, also known as Early Entry, gives high school sophomores, juniors, and seniors the chance to enroll in college courses.
+Dual Credit, or Early Entry, allows high school sophomores, juniors, and seniors to take college courses.
 When students complete a course, they may also earn high school credit for it.

 How to Enroll